Frequently Asked Questions

 3. What types of payment do you accept?

 I accept cash, checks, and credit cards.

-4. How do I know when it’s time to seek help for my child?
+4. How do I know when it’s time to seek help?

 A good time to consider seeking professional help is when the strategies you’ve tried are not having much of an effect.
-If your child’s issues significantly interfere with his or her school, work, family, or social life and if your child has experienced symptoms on most days for a month or more, it is also a good time to seek help.
+If your or your child’s issues significantly interfere with school, work, family, or social life and if you or your child has experienced symptoms on most days for a month or more, it is also a good time to seek help.

-Children often experience great relief when they express themselves fully and connect well with a trusted therapist.
-Success may vary depending on the particular problem being addressed, how well your child uses the process, and practices what he or she learns.
+Adults, teens, and children often experience great relief when they express themselves fully and connect well with a trusted therapist.
+Success may vary depending on the particular problem being addressed, how well you or your child uses the process, and practices what you, he, or she learns.

 Some of the benefits from therapy include:

 • learning new ways to solve problems at work, school, or in your family;